by Chris Wayan, 2006

 China Sea

 Not the East China Sea or the South China Sea; just the China Sea.
-The shallow northern sea separating Taiwan and Korea from China is now a cool, forested plateau reminiscent of New England or Canada.
+The seas dividing Taiwan, Korea and Japan from China are now mostly cool, forested plateaus reminiscent of New England or Canada.

 What we know as the South China Sea has shrunk to about half-size; what survives is mostly the north.
 The south is a maze of low, jungly sounds below mild, wooded plateaus--the former Paracel and Spratly Islands.

 Unless you taste the water.
 Go ahead.
 It's fresh, isn't it?
-Rains here are generous, if not quite as torrential as on Earth; the "sea" still spills east into the Philippine Sea, over a sill between Luzon and Taiwan.
-A freshwater river, not brine; the China Sea is really a huge lake now.
-Precipitation has freshened the surface layers and the southern sounds, though the cold depths of the northern basin are still salty.
+Rains here are generous, if not quite as torrential as on Earth; so this "sea" steadily spills into the Philippine Sea to the east.
+The Luzon Falls are freshwater, not a salt cascade like the famous Gibraltar Spill on Earth three million years ago, when the Atlantic breached the huge desert basin we now call the Mediterranean.
+The China Sea has become a great freshwater lake!
+Well, mostly.
+Precipitation has freshened the surface layers and the southern sounds, but the cold depths of the deep northern basin are still brackish.
+Becoming, then, if not fully become.

 Philippine Sea